 Enter Required Results

-A typical lab order will contain one or more tests, with required results highlighted as shown above.
+A typical lab order will contain one or more tests, with may require results as shown above.
 The order will be listed as incomplete until the required fields are filled.
+Many orders have no required results.

 Complete and Create Tasks